MicrosoftDocs/Viva/Viva/goals/looker-integration.md

 6. Viva Goals displays the selected value for your reference before you save the data link set-up.

 7. Once you're satisfied, select **Save** and continue to save your OKR.
 You should now see a Looker icon next to the OKR.
-Viva Goals will automatically count up the finished number of demos setup.
+Viva Goals will automatically count up the finished number of demos set up.
 The OKR syncs automatically every hour, but to refresh it manually, you can go to the Looker icon and select the **Sync Now** option.

 The following colors of the progress bar indicate the status of the Objective: